 There are many sectors of this nascent industry.
 These include biotechnology, cultivation, retail, hemp products, marijuana products, among the “touching the plant” group.
 Ancillaries which don’t have direct contact with the plant include agricultural technology, real estate, secondary services, consumption devices, investing and finance, and tech and media.
 Additional ancillary industries include breathalyzer manufacturers, testing kit makers, and hospitality and tourism companies.

 Cannabis stocks have, so far, offered mixed results for investors.
 Due to the illegal nature of the plant on the federal level in the United States, some investors remain wary of a crackdown.
 It seems inevitable, though, that some available stocks will represent major growth plays.
-This is doubly true with legalization in Canada being implemented.
+This is doubly true with legalization in Canada.
 In February 2018, Toronto-based Cronos Group Inc., which invests in medical marijuana producers, became the first Canadian cannabis company listed on a major U.S. exchange.

 Main Cannabis Producing Regions

-Worldwide, the United Kingdom has become the biggest commercial producer/exporter thanks to GW Pharmaceutical, whose greenhouses are located in the British countryside.
+Worldwide, the United Kingdom has become the biggest commercial producer/exporter thanks to GW Pharmaceuticals, whose greenhouses are located in the British countryside.
 (These greenhouses produce the botanical material from which Sativex oral spray is prepared).
 With the rise of legal cannabis in the U.S., imports of black market marijuana from places such as Mexico and Colombia have been greatly reduced.
 The same goes for black market hashish from places like Afghanistan, Lebanon, and Morocco.